Blog

 Their advertising agency had done a great job kicking off inquiries by pitching evaporated milk— a relatively new category— with the catchy Now a cow in your pantry headline.

-Now the agency had to figure out a way to address the strange aftertaste puzzle.
+Now, they had to figure out how to address the strange aftertaste puzzle.

 So they did a karate chop and converted the perceived flaw into a benefit.